Association Memorial Plaques

 Further to that, a second plaque was unveiled at the National Memorial Arboretum at Alrewas, Staffordshire by Glorious survivor Ron Dowle, who had despite advancing years and health problems directly resulting from his 3 days in an open raft within the Arctic Circle, made the marvellous effort to travel from his home in Australia to fulfil the duty as our guest of honour.

-The final memorial fulfilled one of the aims of the Association, namely to return to Norway for the 70th anniversary of the disaster.
+The fourth memorial fulfilled one of the aims of the Association, namely to return to Norway for the 70th anniversary of the disaster.
 On June 9th 2010 at Trondenes, close to Harstad in Northern Norway, the final port that Acasta and Ardent sailed from to rendevue with Glorious, the Association, with the kind permission of the Norwegian people, unveiled a bi-lingual plaque in the presence of relatives, representatatives of both the Royal Navy, Royal Norwegian Navy, British Embassy and local dignatories.

 "We Will Remember Them"

-Maritime Museum, Valetta, Malta Maritime Museum, Valetta, Malta
+Maritime Museum, Vittoriosa, Malta